 Emergency Side Effects of Alli

-Call your doctor or local emergency number immediately if you are taking either Alli or Xenical and develop any of these symptoms:
+Call 911 or your doctor immediately if you develop any of these symptoms:

 - Difficulty breathing